-Virginia Woolf was a British modernist writer.
+Virginia Woolf was a British modernist writer, best known for her novels Mrs. Dalloway (1925) and To the Lighthouse (1927).
+These novels employed a new stream of consciousness style of writing which gave a freshness and interest to her writings.
 She was a prominent figure in inter-war literary circles and a member of the Bloomsbury Group.

 These mood swings made social life more difficult, but she still became friendly with some of the leading literary and cultural figures of the day, including Rupert Brooke, John Maynard Keynes, Clive Bell and Saxon Sydney-Turner.
 These group of literary figures became known as the Bloomsbury Group.

-Virginia developed a love of literature from an early age, she had free access to her father’s library, and was an avid reader.
 She began working as a journalist, writing articles for the Times Literary Supplement in the early 1900s.
-By 1915, she had written her first novel. – The Voyage Out.
-In 1917, Virginia and Leonard founded the Hogarth Press which published her novels and later works by other writers, such as T.S.Eliot and Lauren van der Post.
+In 1915, at the age of 33, she published her first novel. – The Voyage Out.
+It was a revised version of a novel she began writing several years ago.
+In 1917, Virginia and Leonard founded the Hogarth Press which published her novels and later works by other writers, such as T.S.Eliot, E.M.
+Forster and Lauren van der Post.

-She was considered a modernist author, for her experimentation in stream of consciousness writing, reminiscent of the period.
-Often her novels were based on quite ordinary, even banal, situations.
+She was considered a modernist author, for her experimentation in a stream of consciousness writing, reminiscent of the period.
+Often her novels were based on quite ordinary, even banal situations.
 But, she sought to explore the underlying psychological and emotional motives of the characters involved.
-She explored ideas of sexual ambivalence (she herself had a brief lesbian affair with Vita Sackville-West,) shell shock from First World War, and the rapid changes of society.
+In particular, she used her great powers of observation to examine how perceptions can radically change through time She also explored ideas of sexual ambivalence (she herself had a brief lesbian affair with Vita Sackville-West,) shell shock from First World War, and the rapid changes of society.

 Her three most important novels were Mrs. Dalloway (1925), To the Lighthouse (1927) and The Waves (1931)